|

 Alexander Pope Examines the RIP Bill

-The Ballad of Frightening Small Children, Or,
+The Ballad of Frightening Small Children

-Beauty has Teeth
+Beauty Has Teeth

 Before a Fall